jotzet/pianoroll-frontend-challenge/README.md

 ### Selecting and Logging Data

 To interact with the piano roll, you can click on specific points or coordinates within the roll.
 The first click initiates the starting point.
-The second click initiates the ending point. **You don't need to keep your mouse clicked - this can lead to unexpected behaviours.**
+The second click initiates the ending point.
+You can also drag the points or the whole selection.
+To remove the selection click a red "x" icon.

 When you've selected two coordinates, a button will appear, allowing you to log the selected data to the console.
 The logged data is stored in the console as a JSON file, including the corresponding data from the selected points on the piano roll and the number of notes within the selection.